dev.languagetool.org

 3. Switch to the languagetool-language-modules directory.

-4. Create a new project using Maven: mvn archetype:generate -DgroupId=org.languagetool -DartifactId=**xy** -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false (replace xy with the ISO 639-1 Code of your language).
+4. Create a new project using Maven: mvn archetype:generate -DgroupId=org.languagetool -DartifactId=**xy** -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false (replace xy with the ISO 639-1 Code of your language, or the ISO 639-3 if the later does not exist, as described in the IETF RCF 3066).

 5. Switch to the xy directory that has just been created.